 Shark are distinctly uncuddly creatures and, being often on the receiving end of bad press internationally, this somehow seems to make such treatment acceptable.

-OK, personal rant over, let's take a look at the the most common types of sharks that cruise around in the Atlantic Ocean.
+OK, personal rant over, let's take a look at the most common types of sharks that cruise around in the Atlantic Ocean.

 All artwork by Keith Linsell